 ACM offers quantity discounts, please contact ACM for 4 or more attendees.

-This class will not be available for online purchase until December 2019.
-Please contact email@example.com if you would like to purchase group training before the schedule is released online.
+Registration for this course is now closed.
+Please contact firstname.lastname@example.org if you would like to purchase group training before the next scheduled date is released online.